 Sen. Ted Cruz, R-Texas, speaks about Obamacare on the floor of the U.S. Senate, Sept.
 24, 2013.
 (CBS)

-Although Cruz fully supports defunding the health care law, he has expressed concern that allowing the Senate to consider the measure will only allow Democrats to amend it and put the funding back in.
+Though he can't prevent the Senate from voting to end debate on the House proposal Wednesday, Cruz can speak throughout the night to draw attention to the issue and stop the vote from happening early.
+Although Cruz fully supports defunding the healthcare law, he has expressed concern that allowing the Senate to consider the measure will only allow Democrats to amend it and put the funding back in.

 "We'll deal with whatever the Senate passes when they pass it," said Michael Steel, a spokesman for House Speaker John Boehner, R-Ohio.
 "There's no point in speculating before that."

 Reid and McConnell both spoke favorably about the possibility of waiving certain rules to speed up debate.
 But, while McConnell told reporters that he didn't object to speeding up the votes, "any one senator can object to any effort to shorten the process."
 That is what Cruz is doing with his speech.